-Component Description Description (1) TouchPad on/off button Turns the TouchPad on or off.
-(2) TouchPad light On: The TouchPad is off.
-Off: The TouchPad is on.
+Component Description (1) TouchPad on/off button Turns the TouchPad on or off.
+(2) TouchPad light Amber: The TouchPad is enabled.
+Off: The TouchPad is disabled.
 (3) TouchPad zone Moves the on-screen pointer and selects or activates items on the screen.
 (4) Left TouchPad button Functions like the left button on an external mouse.
 (5) Right TouchPad button Functions like the right button on an external mouse.